Hartley Jackson: Independent circuit (1999–2020)

+In October 2008, Jackson returned to Japan to take part in the "PROWRES EXPO 2008" in Tokyo's Ryogoku Kokugikan.

 In 2007, he began his rise to a heavyweight wrestler and teamed with Shane Haste to take on NWA Heavyweight Tag Team Champions, Karl Anderson and Joey Ryan in a set of matches for NWA Pro, which took place in Australia.
 Jackson got involved in an altercation with Australian sports journalist and news presenter, Mark Aiston, where the two would eventually square off in a professional wrestling match.

 In 2011, Jackson would simultaneously hold the Zero1 UN Heavyweight Championship, PWA Heavyweight Championship and the EPW Australian national Championship titles.
 In 2014, Jackson wrestled NJPW's Shinsuke Nakamura during his first tour of Australia for Wrestle Rampage.
 Jackson continued to travel across Australia, winning the NWA Australian National championship.
 He formed the South Australian Serial Killers (SASK) tag team in 2014.
 Teaming with Jonah Rock, they went on to capture the MCW Tag Team Championship and WR Meltdown Tag Team Championship.

-International career (2005–present)
+In 2020, Jackson quietly left the Australian independent scene and began wrestling full-time in Japan.

+New Japan Pro-Wrestling (2005–2006)

 In the latter half of 2005, Jackson travelled to the United States on his first international excursion with Mikey Nicholls, where they were a tag team known as The Kerrigans in All Pro Wrestling.
-In Los Angeles, Jackson continued to further his professional wrestling training under NJPW founder Antonio Inoki at the NJPW LA Dojo.
+In Los Angeles, Jackson continued to further his professional wrestling training under NJPW founder Antonio Inoki at the Inoki Dojo.
 Jackson wrestled on the NJPW Dojo events, co-produced with NWA Pro, that took place at the LA Dojo in Santa Monica, including a match for the NWA British Commonwealth Heavyweight Championship against Fergal Devitt.
 After his time at the LA Dojo, Jackson was recruited into the ranks of Japan's wrestling scene, where he worked one show with New Japan Pro-Wrestling (NJPW).